Rei-SwitchBot/faq/en-us/Universal Remote.md

 Note:

 If you can't find SwitchBot-XXXX in order, try going to SwitchBot App > Universal Remote > Manage Devices > + icon in the upper right corner > Third-party Control > Bluetooth Classic > Save > Pairing Now.

-4. If you have any questions, please contact us via SwitchBot App > Profile > Support >Feedback.

 ---